Skip to content

 ScopeGlobal flat listPer-node, contextual

-AvailabilityAlways listed (may fail at runtime)Only present when valid
+AvailabilityAlways listed (may fail at runtime)Only present when expected to be valid in the current projected state

 DiscoveryRead tool descriptionsSee them alongside state